Kanika637/amazon-clone/README.md

 # Ground Rules

-Here at amazon clone, we welcome everyone to contriubute to our project.
+Here at amazon clone, we welcome everyone to contribute to our project.
 You can contribute in several ways not just in code (E.g. Technical writing).

 Having numerous means of contributing means working with alot of individuals which is very good for the growth 📈 of the project but most times can lead to conflicting interests and point of views 👈👉.
 Below are set of rules 📖 that guide individuals participating in this project.

-- Openess 👐.
+- Openness 👐.
 Collaboration is only possible if everyone is open to share ideas.
 - Respect 👨🏾‍🤝‍👨🏽.
 Having respect for everyone, their skills and opinions is paramount.
 - Welcoming tone 😇💃: It is expected that you interact with others in an optimistic and cheerful manner.